 Unfortunately the Cycle of Destruction Continued

 In 2004 Monty McCart and other founding members cut the trail back into itself as a loop and the GFT began a transition into what it is today.
 In late 2005 the riders decided they wanted something more challenging and started building some small drops and jumps.
-They also enlisted the knowledge of local freerider, and former downhill and slalom racer, Glenn "Vader" Hawks who was, at the time, working on the Santos project.
+They also enlisted the knowledge of local freerider, and former downhill, slalom, and BMX racer, Glenn "Vader" Hawks who was, at the time, working on the Santos project.
 Soon after, along with other great trailbuilders, they transformed the GFT into an extremely challenging loop with hundreds of feet of wooden elevated trail, larger wooden gap drops and dirt jumps and berms throughout.
 This all worked fine for a few months, and then one day all the wooden features had been chainsawed into pieces.
 The cycle continued.
 At the time the builders thought the wood went too far.
 They then built everything from dirt, and the trail was revived once again.
 The trails settled into a once every 6-9 month destruction cycle culminating with the worst ever trail destruction in 2012.